-Melissa graduated from Syracuse University with degrees in Policy Studies from the Maxwell School of Citizenship and Television, Radio and Film from the Newhouse School of Public Communications.
+Kiesche graduated from Syracuse University with degrees in Policy Studies from the Maxwell School of Citizenship and Television, Radio and Film from the Newhouse School of Public Communications.

 She is a mom of identical twin girls.
 They keep her laughing, learning and juggling!

 Over the years at Edison, she has managed research projects for radio stations, out-of-home media as well as numerous other types of clients throughout the world.
 Since 2006, her focus at Edison is primarily on in-person intercept research as well as online research studies.
-Johanna helps clients explore their research goals and she helps identify which type of research best fits their needs.
+Roche helps clients explore their research goals and she helps identify which type of research best fits their needs.

-Johanna is responsible for managing and organizing fieldwork, including interviewer training and supervising.
+Roche is responsible for managing and organizing fieldwork, including interviewer training and supervising.
 In addition, she has significant experience in questionnaire design, data analysis and data presentations.